Visit Segesta: the hot springs and the temple – Detailed guide

 Situated in western of Sicily, in the province of Trapani, Segesta is a town steeped in history, with several monuments dating back to ancient Greek times.
 There is an amphitheatre and a well-preserved temple on a rocky spur at the top of a hill.

-However, the abundance of naturally hot water that gushed out around these paid thermal baths made it possible to build a thermal pool in the middle of nature, with free access.
+However, the abundance of naturally hot water gushing out around these paid thermal baths meant that a free thermal pool could be created in the middle of nature.

 Without further ado, let’s discover this enchanting place which, in my opinion, has the most beautiful natural hot springs in Sicily.